ircv3/ircv3-specifications/extensions/brb.md

-Occasionally, clients will need to restart in order to update software and, at the moment, this will cause a `QUIT` to be sent out for the user on all their networks (unless the client supports in-place upgrading e.g. weechat.)
+Occasionally, clients will need to restart in order to update software and, at the moment, this will cause a `QUIT` to be sent out for the user on all their networks (unless the client supports upgrading in-place)

 With the introduction of the `resume` spec, we have an opportunity to leverage the ability to resume an old session to achieve this but we need a way to